 Celebrate the first day of school

-Don’t let the chaos of 2020 ruin traditions.
+Don’t let the chaos ruin traditions.
 School ended so abruptly in March, most kids didn’t get the closure they needed.
 Acknowledging the first day of school can help with your child’s adjustment to the new school year.